 S/he should take notes during the meeting.

-At the end of the interview, union representatives can add information to support the employee being interviewed.
+At the end of the interview, union representatives can provide information to the member about next steps.

 Union representatives must be allowed to confer privately with employees before an interview and at any time during an interview.